Whole Wheat Reduces Inflammation and Improves Microbiome

 You probably thought this article was going to be only about wheat.
 Sorry about that.
 The point of laying out this research is that our diet directly affects our gut bacteria.
 And our gut bacteria affect our levels of inflammation.
 Not only in the gut.
 But in the brain.
 And the rest of the body.

-As I discussed in another article about our probiotics, whole wheat happens to feed certain types of probiotics in our gut.
+As I discussed in another article about our probiotics, whole wheat feeds certain types of probiotics in our gut.
 These include certain species of lactobacilli but also bifidobacteria.
 The latter of which also happen to live in our colon and reduce the risk of colon cancer.

 This prebiotic ingredient of whole wheat is called arabinoxylan oligosaccharide.
 Oligosaccharides are complex prebiotic molecules that feed our gut bacteria.
 This is what the “O” stands for in FOS, TOS and GOS prebiotics.